 - 10.1.
 Matters weighing in favour of the proposed development may be summarised as: - National and local policy (most notably paragraph 158 of the NPPF and Policy S11 of the West Northants Joint Core Strategy) both emphasise a presumption in favour of sustainable development, including renewable energy projects that reduce carbon emissions.
 The proposed development will make a significant contribution to this, producing enough renewable power for 13,250 homes annually and reducing the area's carbon footprint by 11,750 tonnes per year.
-This is to be given very significant weight.

-- The site is not subject to any statutorily protected landscape or environmental designations.
+This is to be given very significant weight. - The site is not subject to any statutorily protected landscape or environmental designations.
 This is to be given limited weight as it represents the absence of a specific policy harm rather than an outright benefit; - The supporting documents state that the proposed development will include a biodiversity net gain of 195%.
 This is to be given moderate weight as all developments should achieve a biodiversity net gain and the development is not the only means of achieving it in this instance. - 10.2.
 Matters weighing against the proposed development may be summarised as: - The development would result in harm to the landscape and visual character of the area, which is not appropriately mitigated by the proposed landscaping.
-Due to the scale of the development and its adverse effects on multiple receptors including its proximity to the Grand Canal Conservation Area, this is to be given very significant weight in the planning balance. - The development would result in disruption to the highways network as a result of the likely weight restriction on the Brickworks Canal Bridge, construction traffic flow and concerns in relation to parking details in the northern parcel of the site.
-This is to be given significant weight. - The development would result in the loss of around 10.46 ha (16%) of Grade 3a agricultural land, which is classified as best and most versatile.
+Due to the scale of the development and its adverse effects on multiple receptors including its proximity to the Grand Canal Conservation Area, this is to be given very significant weight in the planning balance. - The development would result in the loss of around 10.46 ha (16%) of Grade 3a agricultural land, which is classified as best and most versatile.
 This is to be given moderate weight in the planning balance due to the small proportion of the site it represents, and the absence of any objection from Natural England on these grounds. - The development will diminish the tranquillity of the area for those using rights of way through the site with noise from infrastructure being apparent in the immediate proximity.
-This is to be given limited weight due to the transient and relatively isolated nature of the impact. - The applicant has not demonstrated that the proposed development would have a satisfactory impact on flood risk.
-This is nevertheless to be given negligible weight in the planning balance as it is a discrete technical shortcoming that could be addressed through mitigation measures, depending on the outcome of the reconsultation with the Local Flood Authority. - 10.3.
-In conclusion, Officers consider that the planning balance lies weighs in refusing permission.
+This is to be given limited weight due to the transient and relatively isolated nature of the impact.

+10.3.
+In conclusion, Officers consider that the planning balance weighs in refusing permission.
 The benefits of the development are acknowledged to be very significant.
-However, they would not be outweighed in this instance by the harm to landscape and visual character that has been identified and for which mitigation measures are not considered to be adequate to overcome the resulting harm together with the adverse impact on the highways network as discussed within the relevant section.
+However, they would not be outweighed in this instance by the harm to landscape and visual character that has been identified and for which mitigation measures are not considered to be adequate to overcome the resulting harm.